HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 > At 5th level, you gain a flying speed of 30 feet.
 This speed increases to 60 feet at 9th level, 90 feet at 13th level, and 120 feet at 17th level.

 > ## Senses
 > At 5th level, you gain 120 feet of darkvision .
-If you already have darkvision from another source, increase it by 60 feet.
+If you already have darkvision from another source, increase it by 60 feet instead.
 Your senses continue to hone themselves as you gain 30 feet of blindsight at 9th level.

 > ## Wing Attack
 > Starting at 13th level, as an action, you beat your wings fervently.
 Each creature within 10 feet of the you must succeed on a Dexterity saving throw against your spell save DC or take 2d8 bludgeoning damage and be knocked prone.